Confinement within the use of Minkowski space integral representation: Strong Quenched QED in 3+1 dimensions

+In non-confining quantum field theory, the Osterwalder-Schrader axiom of reflection positivity \cite{OS1975} is equivalent to the positive definiteness of the norm in Hilbert space of the corresponding Quantum Field Theory.
+Violation of reflection positivity is often regarded as a manifestation of confinement \cite{AS2001}.
 In the Fig. \ref{specfig} we show the spectral function of the fermion propagator.
-In non-confining quantum field theory, the Osterwalder-Schrader axiom of reflection positivity \cite{OS1975} is equivalent to the positive definiteness of the norm in Hilbert space of the corresponding Quantum Field Theory.
-Violation of reflection positivity is often regarded as a manifestation of confinement.
 Obviously the property of reflection positivity is not lost in our case, however the fermion turns to be a short living excitation according to suggestion made (albeit for the photon) by J. Schwinger half century ago.
 Violation of reflection positivity turns out to be a weak criterion for confinement in the model presented here.
-Labeling of the lines corresponds to the number of used integration points ( a sort of suitably mapped Gaussian integrator was used) and exhibit thus the numerical stability achieved.

 We do not show the evolution of propagator functions with the coupling.
 Within decreasing coupling the shape of scalars $S_{v,s}$ gradually rise elbows and the on shell pole emerges for subcritical value of couplings.
 Thus for small couplings then one needs also to determine the pole position and its residuum as done for theory in even dimensions \cite{SAJHEP},\cite{SAUFBS} as well as in theories with odd number of spacetime dimensions \cite{HOPAWI2006}.
-We also do not go beyond quenched approximation because of the Abelian character of the interaction, however we can expect that when the photon polarization function is considered, the quantitative changes can be quite dramatic.
+We also do not go beyond quenched approximation because of the Abelian character of the interaction, but study of unquenching effects is in principle possible.

 As we have already mentioned, we do not get any truly conformal solution.
-The introduction of the renormalization scale makes the theory unavoidably massive.
-To achieve dynamical generation of mass without introduction of seed mass via renormalization one needs to eliminate scale $\mu_F$ completely.
-Perhaps naively it can be done if the condition $\int \rho(a)=0$ is fulfilled.
-The later property, known also as superconvergent relation, was not achieved herein.
+Perhaps, it could be doable if the superconvergent relation $\int \rho(a)=0$ is fulfilled.
+This condition has never been satisfied and the solution likely does not exist at all.